 International aircrew arrivals who are not fully vaccinated and not a medically exempt person must self-quarantine for a prescribed period of time, unless undertaking essential activities.

-This Order also sets out the process for permit applications and the conditions under which a person may be granted an exemption from this Order.
+This Order also sets out the conditions under which a person may be granted an exemption from this Order.

 Failure to comply with this Order may result in penalties.